This page uses Javascript.

 Special education in Japan developed after the Second World War, and the number of researchers increased in number at the beginning of the sixties.
 As a result, there was a movement towards the establishment of an association for special education in Japan.
 Sekishin Ojima, Kiyoshi Sakakibara, and Sanshirou Nishitani were the key persons in the formation of an executive committee, and, in November 1963, the first meeting took place at the former Tokyo University of Education.
 The first president of the Association was Mantarou Kido.

-The present aim of the Association is to work for the development of and progress in scientific research in the area of special education in Japan.
-The main activities of the Association are holding an annual Convention aimed at the promotion of research in the area, publication of the Japanese Journal of Special Education, and contacts between the Association and related organizations nationwide and abroad.
+The present aim of the Association is to work for the development of and progress in scientific research in the area of special education and special needs education in Japan.
+The main activities of the Association are holding an annual Convention aimed at the promotion of research in the area, publication of the Japanese Journal of Special Education and The Journal of Special Education Research, and contacts between the Association and related organizations nationwide and abroad.

 Members come from a broad range of areas, including research on special education, education, health, and welfare or rehabilitation.
 The number of members as of November, 2003, was 3,900.
 The Association is composed of eight disability-oriented subcommittees: blindness and low vision, deafness and hard of hearing, intellectual disabilities, physical disabilities, health disabilities, speech and language disabilities, behavioral challenges, and severe and multiple disabilities; and a general subcommittee.